Project Name: GHNHSFT One Stop hub and spoke service redesign Joint working

 • Improved access to appointment within virtual environment

-Anticipated Benefit to the NHS
+Anticipated benefit to the NHS

 • Increase in total capacity to deliver MR service across all indications delivered through a one stop, one site community service.